jburzynski/TypeGen/README.md

 }
 ```

-After building your project, type `TypeGen generate` into the Package Manager Console, or `dotnet typegen generate` in the system console if you're using TypeGen .NET CLI tool.
+After building your project, type `TypeGen generate` into the Package Manager Console (you might need to restart Visual Studio), or `dotnet typegen generate` in the system console if you're using TypeGen .NET CLI tool.

 This will generate a single TypeScript file (named *product-dto.ts*) in your project directory.
 The file will look like this: